edgi-govdata-archiving/epa-geoportal-database-scraper/README.md

 The download request form includes a CAPTCHA. but it turned out to be a pure-client-side check that can be completely bypassed by directly submitting the required fields to the target URL.

 The "X-Requested-With" parameter (not HTTP header) somehow needed to be submitted along with the other fields.

+# How It Works

+1. Fetches the index page and extracts all document IDs
+2. Submits the download request form for each document ID while using a Mailback mailbox email address
+3. Fetches the HTML content of the email from Mailback
+4. Extracts the first link in the HTML (it points to a ZIP file)
+5. Downloads the ZIP file
+6. Saves the ZIP file under the archive folder
+7. Updates manifest.json file under the archive folder

+The ability to unpack the ZIP files is already in the code, but due to a failure in unpacking the file with ID 11 (due to limitation/issue in yauzl), it is currently disabled.
+Besides, just archiving the ZIP files should be enough.